 A Common Injury

 Sprains are some of the most common injuries in high-impact sports.
 They are also one of the most frustrating to treat.
 For avid athletes, the prospect of sitting still during recovery for weeks on end is enough to drive them crazy.
 Many are tempted to return to their sport before the sprain has fully healed, inviting re-injury and chronic long-term problems.
-They can prevent that painful cycle by following a step-by-step program to treat the sprain using a holistic method.
+They can prevent that painful cycle by following a step-by-step program to healing sprains using a holistic method.

 The age-old conventional wisdom on treating sprains has always been to use the “RICE” method, but in recent years, the “MEAT” method has gained prominence and popularity.
 Both (as we explain below) have benefits and disadvantages.
 Dr. Harry Adelson, N.D., who specializes in prolotherapy and sports injuries, suggests a combination of the two methods to best treat a sprain.